litlfred/SiriProxy-NextBus/README.md

 NextBus provides up to the minute bus routing information.
 See the list of all transit systems with next bus
 	http://www.nextbus.com/predictor/agencySelector.jsp

+This plugin is defined so that you specify the transit system as well as routes, stops and direction in your config.yml file.
+You also specify which regular expressions you want to use to match the incoming text

 Sample Config
 -------------